etuecke/cs50finalproject/DESIGN.md

 7. reviews.html
     - We designed a reviews page where users could both leave a review for a movie they've watched before, and read those of others (once they've left at least one review).
     - This feature allows users to see content from other users.
+8. visualizations.html, visualizations2.html
+    - These data visualization features were implemented using the data visualzation software **Tableau Public**.
+Learning to use this software and integrating it with our website was one of the more time consuming parts of this project.
+    - The first visualization page allows for viewers to see how many movies each director directed in an interactive format.
+We chose to embed this visualization directly into our website.
+    - The second type of visualization displays information about both movie ratings and movie reviews.
+The size of the bubbles represents the number of votes that were recieved for each move, and the color represents the rating.
+Once again, this is an interactive visual that is embedded directly in our website.
+    - We chose to implement these visuals because we want to provide users with a way to interact much more directly with the data in our datatbase.

 ### Design Process
 We spent a significant amount of time in the ideation process and underwent several brainstorming sessions to discuss how the website would look and how we planned to structure the code.
 We created a couple low-fidelity prototypes to visualize the page layouts, ultimately choosing the one we implemented.